Hoosier Cancer Research Network on Facebook

 40 Years of friendship and collaboration: A conversation with HCRN co-founders Pat Loehrer and Bill Fisher

-Hoosier Cancer Research Network (HCRN) recently joined two of our visionary founders, Patrick J. Loehrer, MD, and William B. Fisher, MD, as they shared stories spanning their 40 years of involvement with HCRN, formerly known as Hoosier Oncology Group, or affectionately, the “HOG.”
+Hoosier Cancer Research Network (HCRN) recently joined two of our visionary founders, Patrick J. Loehrer, MD, and William B. Fisher, MD, as they shared stories spanning their 40 years of partnership through HCRN, formerly known as Hoosier Oncology Group, or affectionately, the “HOG.”

 Dr. Loehrer is Indiana University Distinguished Professor, Joseph W. and Jackie J. Cusick Professor in Oncology and Professor of Medicine, Indiana University School of Medicine; and Director Emeritus, Indiana University Melvin and Bren Simon Comprehensive Cancer Center.